 Why didn't anybody act here knowing what was going on?

-It never made sense to ever give, you know, look, we we do know Putin's a bad actor.
+It never made sense to ever give, you know, look, we do know Putin's a bad actor.

 We do know Russia's a hostile regime.

-And I know that at that point in time in 2009 that Hillary and Obama were, you know, hellbent on a reset.
+And I know that at that point in time in 2009, that Hillary and Obama were, you know, hell-bent on a reset.

 Remember, Hillary gave her Russian counterpart a red button to push, a reset button.